gedrutten/Portfolio/content/3644QCA/Day15.md

 ### Evening walks up Qianfo Mountain

-Ricco and myself decided that there wasn't going to be too many more chances to get to the top of Qianfo Mountain, so we decided tonights the night.
-This time instead of meandering around the lowere peaks, we were going to get to the top for sunset nad get some pictures of the city by night.
+Ricco and myself decided that there wasn't going to be too many more chances to get to the top of Qianfo Mountain, so we decided tonight's the night.
+This time instead of meandering around the lower peaks, we were going to get to the top for sunset nad get some pictures of the city by night.

 {{< figure src="/img/3644QCA/day15/P1040772.jpg" link="/img/3644QCA/day15/P1040772.jpg" >}}
 <video width="100%" controls>
     <source src="/img/3644QCA/day15/BDMV-Clip72.mp4" type="video/mp4">
     Your browser does not support the video tag.
 </video>
+We stopped to take so many photos these guys kept catching up to us!

 <div class="row">
     <div class="4u 12u$(medium)">
         {{< figure src="/img/3644QCA/day15/P1040779.jpg" link="/img/3644QCA/day15/P1040779.jpg" >}}